-Potential Cause Solution DNA quantity or quality The recommended input for the assay is 20-60 ng of genomic DNA or 20 - 80 ng of FFPE DNA.
-Higher quantities may be necessary for low- or poor-quality FFPE samples.
-Run the product from the gene-specific PCR on an agarose gel to check the yield.
+Potential Cause Solution DNA quantity or quality The recommended input for the assay is 20-60 ng of genomic DNA.
+Higher quantities may be necessary for low- or poor-quality samples. , , , , Run the product from the gene-specific PCR on an agarose gel to check the yield.
 Improper AMPure purification Incomplete AMPure purification or loss of product will affect the final yield.
 The purified product can be checked on an agarose gel to ensure that the product was not lost during PCR clean-up.

-The AMPure bead ratio and ethanol concentration affect the PCR clean-up.
+Potential Cause Solution The AMPure bead ratio and ethanol concentration affect the PCR clean-up.
 Ensure that the correct AMPure bead concentration was used for clean-up, and fresh 70% ethanol was used for the wash.